Angryman18/Angryman18/README.md

 ### hit your terminal `npx find-shyam`
-- 👋 Hi, I’m Shyam Mahanta from West Bengal, India.
+- 👋 Hi, I’m Shyam Mahanta from Kolkata, India.
+I have been working in the industry for more than 2.5yrs and specifically engaged with the Frontend Development (React).
-- 👀 I’m interested in Full Stack Development ReactJS, NodeJS, MonogDb, Javascipt, Typescript, Python, Django.
+- 👀 I’m interested in Full Stack Development ReactJS, NodeJS, MonogDb, Javascipt, Typescript, Python, Django, Golang.
 - 📫 Love challange and jump on it.

 <!---